gvwilson/thirdbit/src/fiction/cloudherd/index.md

-I was already in uniform by then, and there were a couple of times when I thought we might be ordered to break up some meetings, but then winter came and everthing seemed to settle down.
+I was already in uniform by then, and there were a couple of times when I thought we might be ordered to break up some meetings, but then winter came and everything seemed to settle down.
 I didn't know…"

 He paused,